Why Geography at St Edmund Hall?

 “Tutorials are my favourite part of the Oxford teaching style.
 They allow students to thoroughly engage with what has been taught in the lectures, enabling us to develop on areas of knowledge which we are perhaps less confident in.
 What I love best about studying Geography at Teddy Hall is most definitely the number of students studying the subject alongside me at the College.
 You have a great support network behind you, both socially and academically.” – Molly

-Professor Gordon Clark, the Director of the Smith School of Enterprise and the Environment, is also a Fellow of St Edmund Hall.
+Professor Cameron Hepburn, the Director of the Smith School of Enterprise and the Environment, is also a Fellow of St Edmund Hall.
 We tend to have around 6 or 7 postgraduate Geographers each year on one of the four MSc / MPhil courses offered by the School of Geography and the Environment (Biodiversity, Conservation and Management; Environmental Change and Management; Nature, Society and Environmental Governance; and Water Science, Policy and Management), plus about 15 studying for a DPhil.

 Oxford’s Geography graduates have a broad set of transferable skills including literacy, numeracy and graphicacy, along with their experience of research projects and working in groups.
 St Edmund Hall has a long tradition as a Geography college and our former students have taken diverse career paths.